zeisler/active_mocker/README.md

 # ActiveMocker
 [![Build Status](https://travis-ci.org/zeisler/active_mocker.png?branch=master)](https://travis-ci.org/zeisler/active_mocker)

-Create static mocks from active record models without loading rails or running a database.
+Creates mocks from Active Record models.
+Allows your test suite to run very fast by not loading Rails or hooking to a database.
+It parse the schema definition and the definded methods on a model then saves a ruby file that can be included with a test.
+Mocks are regenerated when the schema is modified so your mocks will not go stale.
+This prevents the case where your units tests pass but production code is failing.

 Example from a real app

 		Finished in 0.54599 seconds
 		190 examples, 0 failures

 ## Installation